Fluqxverse/.github/README.md

-# .github
-Repository for managing general information about organization
+An internal repository for managing general information about organization.